History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 13th century St Nicholas Chapel

-Most of the architecture in Ilframcombe is Victorian, with notable buildings including the Bath House (1836), and the Masonic Temple (1899).
-Another intriguing building is Trinity House, built on the site of a 16th century church house.
+Most of the architecture in Ilfracombe is Victorian, with notable buildings including the Bath House (1836), and the Masonic Temple (1899).
+Another intriguing building is Trinity House, built on the site of a 16th-century church house.
 It served as a poor house from 1737, then the current building was erected in 1862 as a school.
-It once again serves as church rooms.
+It now serves as church rooms.